Pope Stephen IX: Death and burial

 Stephen IX died at Florence on 29 March 1058.
 He was attended at his deathbed by Abbot Hugh of Cluny.
 The Roman annals report that he was given poison on the journey to Florence by an agent of the Romans.
 The Romans also asserted that Duke Godfrey, the pope's brother, had dispatched 500 troops and money to regain control of Rome, which motivated the Romans to act.

-Stephen was buried in the Church of Santa Reparata, which was demolished in 1357 to make way for the construction of the new cathedral, Santa Maria del Fiore.
-During the excavations his tomb was discovered next to the altar of S. Zenobio, and identified by an inscription as well as pontifical insignia with which he had been clothed.
+Stephen's funeral and burial was held in the Church of Santa Reparata, at Florence, which was demolished in 1357 to make way for the construction of the new cathedral, Santa Maria del Fiore.
+During the excavations his tomb and incorrupt body, still wearing papal vestments, was discovered next to the altar of S. Zenobio, and identified by an inscription as well as pontifical insignia with which he had been clothed.
 The present whereabouts of the remains is unknown.
 Members of his chapel, which he had brought along from Montecassino, were afraid to return through Rome, and were therefore escorted back to their monastery by Florentine soldiers.

-Stephen IX is considered by the modern Roman Catholic Church to have been succeeded by Nicholas II, though others consider his successor to be Benedict X, who came to be regarded as an antipope by some, in the 14th century.
-Those who rejected the papacy of Benedict X reported a vacancy of the papal throne of nine months and eight days after the death of Stephen IX.
+Stephen IX was succeeded by Nicholas II, whose rival Benedict X, who was condemned at the Synod of Sutri the same year.
+The Liber Pontificalis reports a vacancy of the papal throne of nine months and eight days after the death of Stephen IX.